-- 1) Policy and Principle of Development - 2) Housing Mix, Affordable Housing and Vacant Building Credit - 3) Design and Impact on the Setting of Surrounding Heritage Assets - 4) Landscape and Visual Impact - 5) Highway Impact, Sustainable Transport and Parking - 6) Water Environment, Flood Risk and Drainage - 7) Public Open Space, Sports Facilities, On-Site Green Infrastructure and Arboriculture Impact - 8) Sustainable Built Form - 9) Residential Amenity Future and Existing Residents - 10) Ecology including Biodiversity - 11) Impact upon Special Areas of Conservation - 12) Waste Management - 13) Archaeology - 14) Planning Obligations including Education Provision - 15) Other Issues - 16) Financial Considerations (including Community Infrastructure Levy) - 17) Human Rights
+- 1. Policy and Principle of Development - 2.
+Housing Mix, Affordable Housing and Vacant Building Credit - 3.
+Design and Impact on the Setting of Surrounding Heritage Assets - 4.
+Landscape and Visual Impact - 5.
+Highway Impact, Sustainable Transport and Parking - 6.
+Water Environment, Flood Risk and Drainage - 7.
+Public Open Space, Sports Facilities, On-Site Green Infrastructure and Arboriculture Impact - 8.
+Sustainable Built Form - 9.
+Residential Amenity Future and Existing Residents - 10.
+Ecology including Biodiversity - 11.
+Impact upon Special Areas of Conservation - 12.
+Waste Management

+- 13. Archaeology

+- 14. Planning Obligations including Education Provision

+- 15. Other Issues

+- 16. Financial Considerations (including Community Infrastructure Levy)

+- 17. Human Rights

-1. Policy & Principle of Development
+1. Policy and Principle of Development

-1.1 Section 38 (6) of the Planning and Compulsory Purchase Act (2004) sets out that the determination of applications must be made in accordance with the development plan, unless material considerations indicate otherwise.
+- 1.1 Section 38 (6) of the Planning and Compulsory Purchase Act (2004) sets out that the determination of applications must be made in accordance with the development plan, unless material considerations indicate otherwise.
 The Development Plan for Lichfield District comprises the Local Plan Strategy and the Local Plan Allocations Document (2008-2029).
-In this location, the Armitage with Handsacre Neighbourhood Plan was also made in 2018 and as such, also carries full material weight.
+In this location, the Armitage with Handsacre Neighbourhood Plan was also made in 2018 and as such, also carries full material weight. - 1.2 The Local Plan Review: Preferred Options (2018-2040) was recently subject to its first public consultation exercise and therefore is yet to be adopted.
+Given this document and the policies therein are within the early stage of the adoption process, they carry minimal material planning weight and therefore, whilst listed above, are not specifically referenced elsewhere.